David W. Deamer

 David Wilson Deamer (born April 21, 1939) is an American biologist and Research Professor of Biomolecular Engineering at the University of California, Santa Cruz.
-Deamer has made significant contributions to the field of membrane biophysics.
+Deamer has made contributions to the field of membrane biophysics.
 His work led to a novel method of DNA sequencing and a more complete understanding of the role of membranes in the origin of life.

 He was awarded a Guggenheim Fellowship in 1985, which supported research at the Australian National University in Canberra to investigate organic compounds in the Murchison meteorite.
 He served as the president of the International Society for the Study of the Origin of Life from 2013 to 2014.

 Early life

 Deamer's father, also David, worked at Douglas Aircraft in Santa Monica, California, during and after World War II while his mother Zena cared for Deamer and his two brothers, Richard and John.
 In 1952, the family moved to Ohio, where the three brothers attended Westerville High School.
 In 1957, Deamer submitted his research on self-organizing protozoa to the Westinghouse Science Talent Search and was among the 40 winners who were invited to Washington DC that year.
-He was awarded a full scholarship to Duke University, where he completed a bachelor's degree in Chemistry in 1961.
+He was awarded a full scholarship to Duke University, where he completed a bachelor's degree in chemistry in 1961.

+Deamer earned a Ph.D. in Physiological Chemistry at the Ohio State University College of Medicine in 1965 and was a postdoctoral fellow at the University of California, Berkeley from 1965 to 1967.

+Academic career

+He began his academic career at the University of California, Davis, serving as a professor from 1967 to 1994.
+In 1994, he joined the University of California, Santa Cruz, where he became a research professor in Chemistry and Biochemistry.
+He later co- founded the Department of Biomolecular Engineering and served as its chair from 2003 to 2006.
+Deamer has held visiting scientist positions at the University of Bristol, the Weizmann Institute, and the Australian National University.